Path-dependent PDEs for volatility derivatives: The path-dependent pricing PDE

+Uniqueness of the solution follows from a Feynman-Kac type of argument.
+Assuming that~$u\in \Cc^{1,2}_\half$ satsifies the PPDE~\eqref{eq:main_PPDE} and the terminal condition, we can apply Itô's formula~\eqref{eq:Ito} and derive

-The PDE aspect of the Theorem stems from earlier results found in \cite{bonesini2023rough} and themselves building on~\cite{viens2019martingale,wang2022path}.
-Thanks to the assumptions on~$\phi$ and $f$ and Lemma \ref{lemma:Estimates_fg}, we have that $\EE\big[\abs{\phi(V_T^{t,\omega})}^p\big]<\infty$ for all $(t,\omega)\in\Lambda$ and $p\ge1$.
-We conclude by applying Propositions 2.14 and 2.15 from \cite{bonesini2023rough}, which yield precisely the claim. \end{proof} A straightforward application of Theorem \ref{thm:main} is the martingale representation derived from the functional Itô formula. \begin{corollary} Let Assumptions \ref{assu:coefs} and \ref{assu:kernel} hold.
+Taking expectations and canceling terms thanks to the PPDE, one obtains~$u(t,\bx)=\EE[u(T,\bx+J^{t,T})]=\EE[\phi\circ\frF(\bx+J^{t,T})]$. \end{proof} A straightforward application of Theorem \ref{thm:main} is the martingale representation derived from the functional Itô formula. \begin{corollary} Let Assumptions \ref{assu:coefs} and \ref{assu:kernel} hold.
 Then for all $0\le t<s\le T$,

-\end{corollary} \begin{proof} This follows from the functional Itô formula \cite[Theorem 3.17]{viens2019martingale} and the PPDE \eqref{eq:main_PPDE} which cancels the finite variation terms. \end{proof} The uniqueness of the martingale representation entails that it is equivalent to the Clark-Ocone formula~\cite[Proposition 1.3.14]{nualart2006malliavin}, in particular we have $ \big\langle \partial_\omega u(s,\Th^s), K^s \big\rangle= {\rm D}_s u(s,\Th^s)$ where ${\rm D}$ denotes the Malliavin derivative.
+\end{corollary} \begin{proof} This follows from the functional Itô formula~\eqref{eq:Ito} and the PPDE \eqref{eq:main_PPDE} which cancels the finite variation terms. \end{proof} The uniqueness of the martingale representation entails that it is equivalent to the Clark-Ocone formula~\cite[Proposition 1.3.14]{nualart2006malliavin}, in particular we have $ \big\langle \partial_\bx u(s,\Th^s), K^s \big\rangle= {\rm D}_s u(s,\Th^s)$ where ${\rm D}$ denotes the Malliavin derivative.
 From a financial viewpoint, the martingale representation naturally lends itself to hedging formulae, see \cite[Proposition 2.2]{fukasawa2021hedging}.
 It also shows that a market where the two following assets are traded is complete: the variance derivative with payoff $\phi(V_T)$ and an asset $S$ with dynamics~$\D S_t/S_t = \sigma_s \D B_s$, with $B$ a Brownian motion correlated to $W$.
 In practical terms, they would correspond to the S\&P 500 and an option on the VIX or on the realised variance.

 For completeness, we provide a more explicit expression of the pathwise derivatives at play in this section.
 The proof can be found in Section \ref{sec:SingularDirections}.
-For any $h\in C^2(\RR^d,\RR)$, let $\nabla h$ and $\Delta h$ be the gradient and Hessian matrix respectively.
+For any $h\in C^2(\RR^d,\RR)$, let $\nabla h$ and $\nabla^2 h$ be the gradient and Hessian matrix respectively.
 For any $y,z\in\RR^{d\times m}$, we also define for clarity and coherence

 \begin{proposition} Let Assumptions \ref{assu:coefs} and \ref{assu:kernel} hold.
-Then for all $(t,\omega)\in\Lambda$, we have
+Then for all $(t,\bx)\in\Lambda$, we have

 \end{proposition} \begin{remark} Again, a parallel can be drawn with Malliavin calculus as we have

 where ${\rm D}$ and ${\rm D}^2$ are respectively the first and second Malliavin derivatives. \end{remark}